SunHaozhe/OmniPrint/README.md

                         of CPU cores
   -e [EXTENSION], --extension [EXTENSION]
-                        Define the extension to save the image with -wk, --use_wikipedia  Use Wikipedia as the source text for the generation, using this paremeter ignores -r, -n, -s -bl [BLUR], --blur [BLUR]
+                        Define the extension to save the image with -bl [BLUR], --blur [BLUR]
                         Apply gaussian blur to the resulting sample.
 Should be an integer defining the blur radius, 0 by default.